hawk2/StoryGPT/README.md

-# children-s-story-telling
+# StoryGPT

 Welcome to StoryGPT!
 This application integrates OpenAI's models to create a children's story based on user inputs and generates a corresponding DALL·E image.

 ## Requirements

-- Python 3.x
+- Python 3. x
 - OpenAI Python package
+- openai API key

 ## Setup